 In this case, some employees will earn $0 in stat holiday pay if they had not worked the pay period prior or; they could be paid $104 ($13 x 8) in stat holiday pay if they worked one shift!

 Scheduling is so much more than filling spots on a roster.
-When creating a restaurant employee schedule, you are scheduling labor.
+When creating an hourly employee schedule, you are scheduling labor.
 Using a sales vs. labor percentage is a great tool in accurately forecasting and effectively planning your schedule.

 To calculate your forecasted sales vs labor percentage, take the dollar amount that scheduled, divided by the forecasted sales.